Undergraduate BSc (Hons)

 Course Delivery

-BSc Environmental Management is delivered over three years of study - or four, if you choose an industry placement, you will develop and advance your environmental management knowledge and skills.
+The BSc (Hons) Environmental Management degree is delivered over three years of study - or four, if you choose an industry placement.
+You will develop and advance your environmental management knowledge and skills.

 During your studies you will focus on core areas such as sustainability, natural resources, earth processes and the impact of people on places.
 You'll also have the opportunity to choose specialist optional modules covering topics such as Geographical Information Systems (GIS), environmental modelling and the environment's effect on wellbeing among others.